michodgs25/Sprint/test.md

  __Home page__ - Both card buttons light up and transport me to the correct pages.
 Card images and texts all as intended.

+ __Create Sprint page__ - The navigation bar which is fixed(follows user scroll) links, works as intended, the JS function successfully hid the search bar
- __Create page__ - Each text input, textarea and select allowed me to input the information and when redirected, that information had been saved correctly.
+ (Ensuring the user explores the sprint on the explore sprints page only), each text input, textarea and select allowed me to input the information and when redirected, that information had been saved correctly.
+In addition the footer links work also as intended.

+The create page sidenav also works as intended functionally and stylistically with each link taking the user to each respective page.
+The search text input is also hidden successfully as intended.

+__Explore Sprints page__ - Like the create page, the navigation bar which is fixed(follows user scroll) the bar links, search text input and reset button works as intended.
+Searching sprint logs returned the desired data and returned no logs if data inputted did not exist within the database.
+Each accordian has the intended header texts and body has the title& description of each individual log.

+The explore page sidenav like the desktop navigation, the links and search text input plus reset button all work as intended.

+__Error page__ - page image and button works as intended with the latter taking the user back to the homepage.

  ----